Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 • Travelers: $421 per year; $35 per month

-Selecting an insurance plan is a significant decision.
-While affordability is a key factor, ensuring that coverage meets your specific needs is also important when finding the best car insurance options in Michigan.
+While affordability is crucial, ensuring that coverage meets your specific needs is also important when looking for the best car insurance in Michigan.

 Data filtered by:Results filtered by: